cryptomator/cryptomator.github.io/_faqs/070_can-i-set-a-fixed-port.md

 ---
-title: Can I set a fixed port for the virutal drives?
+title: Can I set a fixed port for the virtual drives?
 published: true
 ---
 Yes you can.
 Just open Cryptomator and go to the settings dialog.
 To do this click on the gear symbol at the bottom of the vault list.